-Avoid online advice to sedate your pet to travel with them; instead, train them well ahead of time to be comfortable in a carrier.
+Avoid online advice to sedate your pet to travel with them.
+Instead, train them well ahead of time to be comfortable in a carrier.

+Taking pets on the train?
 Check out these helpful tips for traveling with your pet:

-If your pet is easily scared by loud noises, large crowds or cramped spaces (their carrier has to go under your seat), train travel might not be the best idea until they’re comfortable.
+If your pet is easily scared by loud noises, large crowds or cramped spaces (remember that their carrier must go under your seat), then taking your pet on the train might not be the best idea until they’re comfortable.